norshtein/open-service-broker-azure/docs/disaster-recovery/modules/cosmosdb.md

 _Note: This module is EXPERIMENTAL and is not included in the General Availability release of Open Service Broker for Azure.
 It will be added in a future OSBA release._

+These services are used for disaster recovery, the only purpose of them is to get credentials in the backup cluster.

 ## Services & Plans

 ### Service: azure-cosmosdb-sql-registered